Nathan Brown (American football)

 Nathan Brown (August 19, 1986) is an American football coach and former player.
 He is head football coach at the University of Central Arkansas, a position he has held since the 2018 season.

 Early life

 Born in Hattiesburg, Mississippi and raised in Russellville, Arkansas.
 He attended Russellville High School, where he was an All-State quarterback his senior season playing for head coach Jeff Holt.
 Brown was a three-year letterman at Russellville.
 His senior year he completed 242 of 353 passes for 3,385 yards and 33 TDs.
 He was named the KARV Dream Team Player of the Year, the Russellville Courier Dream Team and All-River Valley.
 Brown also lettered three years in baseball and was an All-State performer in 2003 and 2004.
+In his senior season he had a .417 batting average with 10 home runs and 44 RBIs at the plate and had a 7-1 record with an 2.15 era on the mound.
+He represented Russellville High School in the Arkansas Activities Association All Star baseball game in the summer of 2004.
+In February of 2004 he signed a national letter of intent to play football and baseball at the University of Central Arkansas.

 College career

 He was a record breaking quarterback at Central Arkansas.
 In addition to being a four-year starter, he was the Southland Conference Player of the Year in 2008 and the SLC Offensive Player of the Year in 2007.
 Brown was also a Walter Payton Award finalist in 2008 and was a three-time All-American for the Bears.
 Brown was also the first UCA player to play in the Senior Bowl in 2008.
 He was also selected to play in the East-West Shrine Game.
 He set state collegiate passing records for yards (10,558) and touchdowns (100), and led the Bears to the NCAA Division II quarterfinals as a redshirt freshman.
 Brown was the Gulf South Conference Freshman of the Year in 2005.
 Brown led the Bears to the 2005 Gulf South Conference championship, and the 2008 Southland Conference championship.